- What Do Dark Circles in Children Mean?

 The pigmentation underneath the eyes is commonly called dark circles or “racoon eyes”.
 These spots or discolouration of the skin in the region directly under the child’s eyes is not usually painful, uncomfortable or harmful by itself.
 However, they can be signs of illness, fatigue or allergies and a big concern for parents is if they will remain as the child grows older.

 Dark circles are known to appear in children or adults when the skin underneath their eyes becomes thin, exposing the blood vessels in the region and causing irregular discolouration.
 The causes may include:

 - Abnormal Skin Pigmentation

-- Contact Dermatitis – This is a skin condition that can be contagious and leads to red, patchy or dry skin, this can be itchy and uncomfortable.
+- Contact Dermatitis – This is a skin condition that could be contagious, and lead to red, patchy, or dry skin, making it itchy and uncomfortable for the child.